matisojka/qqqa/README.md

 ## Why we recommend using Groq by default

 For fast feedback loops, speed and cost matter.
 The included `groq` profile targets Groq's OpenAI compatible API and the model `openai/gpt-oss-20b`.
-We recommend Groq for really fast inference speed at roughly 1000 tokens per minute and at a low price point compared to many alternatives.
+We recommend Groq for really fast inference speed at roughly 1000 tokens per second and at a low price point compared to many alternatives.
 Set `GROQ_API_KEY` and you are ready to go.

 You can still use OpenAI or any other OpenAI compatible provider by adding a provider entry and a profile in `~/.qq/config.json`.